-Located along the U.S. Canadian border, Lake Huron connects to Lake Huron through the St. Mary River, to Lake Michigan through the Straits of Mackinac, and to Lake Erie by way of Lake St. Clair.
+Located along the U.S. Canadian border, Lake Huron connects to Lake Superior through the St. Marys River, to Lake Michigan through the Straits of Mackinac, and to Lake Erie by way of Lake St. Clair.
 Lake Huron has the longest shoreline of any lake in the basin, due in part to Manitoulin Island.
 Lakes Michigan and Huron are treated as one unit for water levels as there is no physical separation between the lake bodies.

 |Surface Area||Volume||Average Depth||Max Depth||Shoreline|

 |59,565 sq. km||3,538 cu. km||59 m||229 m||3,830 km|